ggomarr/google_news_parser/README.md

 # Google News Parser

-Google changed the structure of Google News today, which broke an important portion of a project I am working on.
+Google changed the structure of Google News, which broke an important portion of a project I am working on.
 In order to grab news links I was using (a slightly modified version of) the python library gnp, which stopped working completely.

 This is the result of a frantic effort to rebuild its functionality in as little time as possible (in order for the project not to be impacted).
-It still works very well!
+It still works quite well!

-The usage is simple: create an instace of the class with a string containing the parameters that determine the news edition and the language and tell the parser to dig into today's news (and any topics you want to focus on) as deep as you want, although the amount of links gets out of hand fairly quickly.
-The parser can of course do either one (dig by itself into today's news and search for specific topics) independently.
+The usage is simple: create an instace of the class with a string containing the parameters that determine the news edition and the language and tell the parser to grab today's news.

-Some examples:

-- Grabbing the main news of the day:
 ```
-my_gnp=gnp('hl=en&ned=us')
+my_gnp=gnp(lang='hl=en-US&gl=US&ceid=US:en')
 my_gnp.extract_main_news()
 ```
 The function should return a dictionary like this one: